Usage

 allocated]

-ports if none was provided.
-One can act as a PD (power con-
+if none was provided.
+One can act as a PD (power consumer) or

-sumer) or a PSE (power provider).
-This configuration is dis-
+a PSE (power provider).
+This configuration is distinct from

-tinct of the configuration of the transmission of the LLDP-
+the configuration of the transmission of the LLDP-MED POE-MDI

-MED POE-MDI TLV but the user should ensure the coherency of
+TLV but the user should ensure the coherency of those two con-

 supported means that MDI power is supported on the given port

-is used to indicate if pair selection can be controlled.
+used to indicate whether pair selection can be controlled.

 Valid values for powerpairs are: